-impact on the water quality objectives of Visitacion Creek during use it is in an underground culvert within the project footprint and sed changes to that culvert.
-No permanent impacts are anticipated; naintenance on the existing culvert may result in intermittent s.
-The aquatic resource would also receive incremental increases in ased from trains during operations, such as brake dust and PAHs. ct features would control sediment transport and prevent charges in the Visitacion Creek and Visitacion Creek tributary construction and operation with BMPs.

-e West Brisbane LMF would require temporary disturbances and ations to Visitacion Creek tributary, which contains a wetland area, cement into an underground conduit or relocation.
-This work may erosion or discharge of polluted runoff.
-Modifications to this inge the channel length and slopes, affecting the path, speed, and discharges to and existing flows within the aquatic resource.
-All uld be permanently affected in these areas.
-The aquatic resource incremental increases in contaminants released from trains during s brake dust and PAHs.
-Additionally, vegetation management and ce on the proposed culvert may result in intermittent operations project features would control sediment transport and prevent charges during construction and operations with BMPs.
-Biological nents for fill would be determined in coordination with the Authority, CE.
+pact on the water quality objectives of Visitacion Creek during it is in an underground culvert within the project footprint and there ges to that culvert.
+No permanent impacts are anticipated; however, in the existing culvert may result in intermittent operations impacts. would also receive incremental increases in contaminants released rations, such as brake dust and PAHs.
+Additionally, project features t transport and prevent nonstormwater discharges in the Visitacion creek tributary watershed during construction and operation with est Brisbane LMF would require temporary disturbances and ins to Visitacion Creek tributary, which contains a wetland area, likely to an underground conduit or relocation.
+This work may potentially charge of polluted runoff.
+Modifications to this channel would change d slopes, affecting the path, speed, and volume of existing discharges ithin the aquatic resource.
+All beneficial uses would be permanently s.
+The aquatic resource would also receive incremental increases in I from trains during operations, such as brake dust and PAHs.
+In management and routine maintenance on the proposed culvert ent operations impacts.
+However, project features would control d prevent nonstormwater discharges during construction and Biological mitigation requirements for fill would be determined in wathority, USEPA, and USACE.